tdbgamer/atlanta_fp_rust/NOTES.md

 ## Data races

 - I will define what it means to _own_ something in Rust in the next section.
+- Send types can be safely sent to another thread.
+- Sync types can be safely shared between multiple threads.

 #### Send/Sync
 - Send and Sync are unsafe, marker traits that the compiler uses for to determine thread safety of a type.
 - Marker traits have no methods to implement, and are used to indicate some inherent property of a type.
-- Types that implement Send indicate that it is safe to send it to a thread.
-- Types that implement Sync indicate that it is safe to share between multiple threads.
 - They are both auto traits that will attempt to implement themselves for all types that it can determine are inherently Send or Sync.
 - Manually implementing them is unsafe and is basically telling the compiler, "shutup I'll synchronize it."
 - Normally users don't implement Send/Sync themselves, they wrap whatever type they need in wrappers that implement Send/Sync.
+- I'll give some examples of those wrappers later.

 ## Ownership System
+- I know this might sound a little confusing so let's go over a few examples and then I'll take any questions.

 #### Example 1
 - In this example foo is owned within that short scope.